MChatzakis/BioMON/README.md

 | bioMON_NB | BioMON with Naive Bayes |
 | bioMON_RF{n}| BioMON with a Random Forest of various estimators, specified with n, for 10,50,100,200 |
 | bioMON_SVM | BioMON with SVM |

+## Experiment Tracking

+We use [Weights and Biases](https://wandb.ai/) (WandB) for tracking experiments and results during training.
+All hydra configurations, as well as training loss, validation accuracy, and post-train eval results are logged.
+To disable WandB, use `wandb.mode=disabled`.

+You must update the `project` and `entity` fields in `conf/main.yaml` to your own project and entity after creating one on WandB.

+To log in to WandB, run `wandb login` and enter the API key provided on the website for your account.

 ## About